-Risks that may impede our ability to achieve operational objectives and performance.
-These are risks that are typically directly managed and monitored by the local management teams of each operating company and supervised by our Executive Directors.
+Risks that may impede our These are risks that are typically directly managed and monitored by the local operating company and Directors.

 We aim to minimize operational risks while maximizing our ability to capitalize on our leadership positions in our markets.
 We strive to maximize operational efficiency and stability at all facilities while fostering a safe and entrepreneurial environment for our employees and the environment in general.